What is Vocal Cord Lateralization?

 Through the mouth (endoscopic) surgery:

-- The procedure is performed through the child’s mouth with small tools.
+- The procedure is done through the child’s mouth with small tools.

 - The doctor places a small stitch around the back of a vocal cord.
 This stitch is tied to the side of the voice box.
 This stitch is not removed.